sodadata/docs/soda-cloud/scan-output.md

 # Scan output in Soda Cloud

-When you define checks in a [checks YAML file]({% link soda-core/how-core-works.md %}) and use Soda Core to run a scan, the check results manifest as Monitor Results in Soda Cloud.
-Log in to view the **Monitors** dashboard; each row in the **Monitor Results** table represents the result of a check, and the icon indicates whether the test passed, warned, or failed.
+When you define checks in a [checks YAML file]({% link soda-core/how-core-works.md %}) and use Soda Core to run a scan, the check results manifest in the **Checks Results** table in Soda Cloud.
+Log in to view the **Checks** dashboard; each row in the **Checks Results** table represents the result of a check, and the icon indicates whether the test passed, warned, or failed.

 ![monitor-results](/assets/images/monitor-results.png){:height="550px" width="550px"}

 <br />

-Monitor results indicate whether check passed, warned, or failed during the scan.
+Check results indicate whether check passed, warned, or failed during the scan.
 However, if a scan itself failed to complete successfully, Soda Cloud displays a warning message in the **Datasets** dashboard under the dataset for which scans have failed.
 Soda Cloud does not send an email or Slack notification when a scan fails, only when checks fail.

 ![scan-failed](/assets/images/scan-failed.png){:height="550px" width="550px"}